fm9987/LeBOX/README.md

 - Started the project
 - Obtained WSL and ubuntu
 - Downloaded emulator
+- Can Start Games

 Future steps:
-- Start games on laptop
 - Configure UI with python
+- Make it possible to open on RasberryPi
+- Make the controller